jeayeunmo/dev_guide/MMR2 Architecture Guidelines.md

 Imagine you have to implement a nutirition's home in screen.

 1. Create a new package under `maple/ui/modules/` called `nutirition`
-2. Create a new sub packages under `nutirition` called `views, viemodels` you can create more sub packages user `nutirition` called `models,interfaces,bindingmodels,adapter` In case of Fragment, it is located under  `views/fragment`
+2. Create a new sub packages under `nutirition` called `views, viemodels`. you can create more sub packages user `nutirition` called `models,interfaces,bindingmodels,adapter`.
+    In case of Fragment, it is located under  `views/fragment`.

 Imagine you have to implement a sign in screen.